 Adjusted Available Income

-Contributions to a 401(k) lower adjusted gross income (AGI).
-It might appear that this could increase the amount of need-based financial aid you qualify for.
-However, while it does lower the AGI, the amount is added back in on the FAFSA to calculate adjusted available income.
-When determining the eligibility for aid of certain student, Federal Student Aid officers use the adjusted available income in its financial aid calculation.
+If you have contributions to a 401(k) with a lower adjusted gross income (AGI), it might first appear as if this could increase the amount of need-based financial aid you qualify for.
+However, while this will likely lower the AGI, the amount is added back into the FAFSA to calculate adjusted available income.
+When determining the eligibility for aid of certain student, Federal Student Aid officers use the adjusted available income in their final financial aid calculations.

-While you must report your 401(k) contributions -- even though they are tax free -- you do not have to report any financial contributions made as part of a 401(k) match made by an employer.
+While you must report your 401(k) contributions – even though they are tax free – you do not have to report any financial contributions made as part of a 401(k) match by an employer.
 The employer's contribution does not have any impact on your financial aid eligibility, regardless of the sum total.